 In 563 St. Columba and his colleagues founded a monastery on the island of Iona off the west coast of Scotland.
 For centuries the monastery at Iona served as the primary center of literacy and learning in the region and was the missionary base for spreading Christianity among the people of the northern regions of what is now called Great Britain and into continental Europe.

-Seminary of the Southwest builds on this heritage of the Iona monastery.
-As a residential center of literacy and learning for over 65 years, Seminary of the Southwest has a strong legacy of forming women and men for the service of Christ in lay or ordained ministry within the church and the larger society.
+Seminary of the Southwest builds on this heritage of the Iona Monastery.
+As a residential center of literacy and learning for over 65 years, Seminary of the Southwest has a strong legacy of forming people for the service of Christ in lay or ordained ministry within the church and the larger society.

-The Iona Center at Seminary of the Southwest seeks to expand the scope and depth of this literacy, learning, and missional activity by providing local and long-distance, high-quality, resources for theological education, spiritual and pastoral care training, formation for discipleship, vocational discernment, and missional activity in service to the world.
+Founded in 2012 as the Iona Initiative, the Iona Collaborative was incorporated into the Seminary in 2017.
+Through the Iona Collaborative, Seminary of the Southwest seeks to expand the scope and depth of its mission by providing local and long-distance, high-quality, resources for theological education, spiritual and pastoral care training, formation for discipleship, vocational discernment, and missional activity in service to the world.